allusive-dev/compfy/README.md

 1. See #61
 2. Picom is finally updating and adding animations support, BUT GUESS WHAT.
 They are not adding anything from Compfy. (sad)

+### Update

+So i just tried to create a new repository just to let people know about my new GitHub account @jasper-at-windswept, but I can't create repositories because my account APPARENTLY still being deleted, so yeah if this repository just dissapears in like a month you now know why.

 ## TOC

 1. [Introduction](#introduction)